Anuj003Bhatt/service-rbac/README.md

 ### Users
 - Create a User (Encryption using a random generated salt is also in place)
 - Authenticate a user by username and password
+  - This will return a JWT containing basic assignment information that can be used for authorization
 - Create user groups and add multiple users to those groups
 - List users in the system (Paginated)
 - Find users, user groups by their IDs